 These are inquiry-based units during which the sixth-graders investigate solutions to problems.
 The curriculum includes reading articles, using digital simulations, completing hands-on labs, modeling, writing and discussing.
 Beyond the text, students also do STEM activities throughout the year.

 In seventh grade, students delve into life science — topics to live for.
 These topics are applicable to the students’ lives as they discover how their bodies work and investigate the interaction with other organisms.
+They use the Amplify science series throughout the school year.

 Life Science Units: